Homepage > Blank IRS 14039 Template

 1545-2139

-Section A - Check the following boxes in this section that apply to the specific situation you are reporting (Required for all filers)
+Section A - Check the following boxes in this section that apply to the specific situation you are reporting (required for all filers)

 1. I am submitting this Form 14039 for myself

-Please provide ‘Notice’ or ‘Letter’ number(s) on the line to the right
+Provide ‘Notice’ or ‘Letter’ number(s) on the line to the right

-Please check box 1 in Section B and see special mailing and faxing instructions on reverse side of this form.
+Check box 1 in Section B and see special mailing and faxing instructions on reverse side of this form.

-Check only ONE of the following boxes that apply to the person listed in Section C below.
-If the taxpayer in ‘Section C’ has previously submitted a Form 14039 to the IRS on the same affected tax year(s), there’s no need to submit another Form 14039.
+Check all boxes that apply to the person listed in Section C below.
+If the person in Section C has previously submitted a Form 14039 for the same incident, there’s no need to submit another Form 14039.

-Section C – Name and Contact Information of Identity Theft Victim (Required)
+Section C – Name and Contact Information of Identity Theft Victim (required)

 Victim’s last name